Skip to main content

 Supporting Cardiovascular and Hematologic Systems

-One potential effect of is an increase in red blood cell production, leading to a higher hematocrit level.
+One potential effect of testosterone therapy is an increase in red blood cell production, leading to a higher hematocrit level.
 While this can enhance oxygen-carrying capacity, an excessive increase can raise blood viscosity, placing additional strain on the cardiovascular system.
-The most fundamental to manage this is adequate hydration.
+The most fundamental nutritional intervention to manage this is adequate hydration.
 Water is essential for maintaining healthy blood volume and flow.
 Aiming for consistent and sufficient water intake throughout the day is a simple yet powerful supportive measure.

 Furthermore, the quality of fats in your diet plays a direct role in cardiovascular wellness.
 Omega-3 fatty acids, found abundantly in fatty fish like salmon and sardines, have well-documented anti-inflammatory effects and can help support healthy blood lipid profiles and vascular function.
 These fats are incorporated into cell membranes throughout the body, influencing cellular communication and responsiveness.